populationgenomics/talos/test/input/README.md

 - Simulated data, representing the Seqr export format
 - Contains 2 tagged variants
-  - one has multiple tags, one is AIP-relevant
+    - one has multiple tags, one is Talos-relevant
     - one has a single tag, not relevant

 #### single_hail.vcf.bgz